 Planning to visit Prambanan as well: Read Prambanan Temple Guide: A Majestic Hindu Temple Complex.

-If you’re interested in visiting Borobudur Temple and exploring Yogyakarta and Central Java, we offer exciting tour packages.
+If you’re interested in visiting Borobudur Temple and exploring Yogyakarta and Central Java, we can recommend trustworthy guides.
 Feel free to email us at hello@backindo.com to join in on the adventure!